A Bit About Us

 We can't wait for the day you get your puppy and you join our Sioux Ridge Pointer Family!

 German Wirehaired Pointer

-When my career as a chef came to an end and I moved back to South Dakota, the first of my three sons was born, and I purchased a German Wirehaired Pointer (GWP).
+When I moved back to South Dakota, the first of my three sons was born, and I purchased a German Wirehaired Pointer (GWP).
 I registered my dog with NAVHDA and AKC and joined NAVHDA in 1994.
 In 1998, I purchased another GWP who would go on to be one of the best dogs I ever hunted behind.
 He was part of our lives when my father and I leased 6,500 acres in central South Dakota.
 We were very fortunate in more ways than one during that time frame.
 Having a great dog, Ike, and a lot of great crop and grassland to hunt was unbelievable.

 All of our breeding dogs are PennHip Tested, are hunted regularly in South Dakota, and are professionally trained to ensure they have the skills we desire before we breed them.
 We will not breed any female until she is a minimum of two years old.
 Our breeding cycles are done with guidance from a sporting dog veterinarian for their well-being.
 We have three pointers living in our house, the others reside in a very large fenced-in area adjacent to our home with a specially-built building for their comfort.
 We live on ten acres—the majority of it is in alfalfa—so we have a lot of room for our dogs to run and to keep them sharp on their training.
 As many of our friends and family members would attest, these are some of the most pampered dogs alive thanks to my wife!